-The Committee of Union and Progress, which is also called "Jemiet" (or "Assembly").
+1 The Committee of Union and Progress, which is also called "Jemiet" (or "Assembly").
 It is necessary to explain that in those days there were two Governments in Turkey-one was the official one, the Cabinet of Said Halim Pasha, and the other that of the Ittihad Committee, which, although unofficial, was a more real and influential power, for it held the official Government under the strictest control.
-It had special delegates in all the provinces -they were generally called "Responsible Secretaries," and these delegates superintended all activities, especially the Armenian deportations and massacres.
+It had special delegates in all the provinces-they were generally called "Responsible Secretaries," and these delegates superintended all activities, especially the Armenian deportations and massacres.

-The "attack " of the Dashnagtzoutiun mentioned in the first paragraph of this letter was nothing new, and had no connection with the European war.
+2 The "attack" of the Dashnagtzoutiun mentioned in the first paragraph of this letter was nothing new, and had no connection with the all the storms which have obstructed the patriotic efforts of the Jemiet are the result of the seeds of discord sown by the Armenians.

+European war.